abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 walking meditation . . .* There is this low-grade desire in me to avoid feeling this melancholy.
 I don’t *want* to feel it.
-Even something as wholesome as reading or studying, if the intention behind that is to avoid feeling something then it’s good to investigate that.
+Even something as wholesome as reading or studying, if the intention behind that is to avoid feeling something, then it’s good to investigate that.

 For at least a period of our afternoon, when we have solitude, I think it is good to set aside some time to do nothing in particular.
 Don’t